-Improved Household access to and availability of food
+Improve household access to and availability of food

-Improved Community resilience to shocks
+Improve community resilience to shocks

-Improved Nutrition and health among pregnant and lactating women (PLW); and boys and girls under 2
+Improve nutrition and health among pregnant and lactating women (PLW); and boys and girls under 2

 ORAP is a Zimbabwean grassroots organization with significant food security programming experience and deep ties to communities in Matabeleland North and South through its rural village association membership network.
-In Amalima, it is responsible for community mobilization and field-level technical assistance, and ration distribution to households with PLWs and children under two.
+In Amalima, ORAP is responsible for community mobilization, field-level technical assistance, and the distribution of food rations to households with pregnant and lactating women and children under two.